-First off, a bitter truth—Florida is one of the least friendly states for liveaboard boaters.
+First off, a bitter truth—Florida is one of the least friendly states for a liveaboard boat.
 Slip fees are expensive, and there are very few marinas that allow people to live aboard their boats.
-Add in a constant flux of restrictions on where liveaboard boaters can stay and where they can anchor, and the recipe is set for
+Add in a constant flux of restrictions on where liveaboard boaters can stay and where they can anchor, and the recipe is set for.

 During the busy winter season, slips start filling up fast.
 It’s not uncommon for cruisers to make their winter plans months in advance.
 So don’t be surprised if you have to try multiple marinas before you find anything that has availability.
-When you add in the complexity of finding a place that allows living aboard—well, expect to dedicate some time to your search.
+When you add in the complexity of finding a place that allows living on a boat—well, expect to dedicate some time to your search.

 You want to visit the marina before you show up or make a reservation.
 When asking about slips, even the word “liveaboard” can be a red flag for many dockmasters.
 Every marina dockmaster fears the derelict boat that is no longer seaworthy, serving as nothing more than cheap floating accommodations—a recipe for an unsightly and environmental nightmare.
 These boats have given the word a bad reputation, so much so that every marina encounter feels like you’re treading on thin ice.

 Smarter dockmasters may ask for pictures of your sailboat and proof of insurance before agreeing to lease you a slip.
 Don’t be surprised if you feel a little like you’re being interviewed for the position—because you are.
 It’s nearly always easiest for a dockmaster to simply say, “No, we do not allow liveaboards” than to cobble together a cohesive and fair plan to only allow “nice” liveaboards.